 The need to implement ETIAS is merely focusing on protecting the EU’s external borders.
 However, long before ETIAS, the region took a first step towards a common external border management policy.
 On June 14th, 1985 five European countries signed the international treaty called Schengen Agreement.
 In 1990 the Agreement was supplemented by the Schengen Convention which proposed the complete abolition of systematic international controls and a shared visa policy.

 The Schengen Area was created and it operates as a single state for international travel purposes, with external border controls for third-country nationals entering and exiting the region.
 The Schengen Area is made up of 26 member states, and ETIAS will be a necessary requirement for citizens of over 60 eligible countries.

 The Future of ETIAS

 ETIAS is currently being developed by the eu-Lisa Agency, which already manages the operations of EU information systems SIS II, VIS and Eurodac.
-It is expected that ETIAS will be launched in the year 2021.
+It is expected that ETIAS will be launched by the end of 2022.
 Once it is made available, eligible travelers will need to complete an online application with their personal details, contact information, country of first intended entry, and passport data.
 Applications are expected to be processed quickly.
 Once approved, the ETIAS visa waiver will be valid for 3 consecutive years or until the passport expires.